nsrau/azure-docs.it-it/articles/application-gateway/application-gateway-create-probe-classic-ps.md

 <properties
-   pageTitle="Creare un probe personalizzato per il gateway applicazione usando PowerShell nel modello di distribuzione classica | Microsoft Azure" description="Informazioni su come creare un probe personalizzato per il gateway applicazione usando PowerShell nel modello di distribuzione classica" services="application-gateway" documentationCenter="na" authors="georgewallace"
+   pageTitle="Create a custom probe for Application Gateway by using PowerShell in the classic deployment model | Microsoft Azure" description="Learn how to create a custom probe for Application Gateway by using PowerShell in the classic deployment model" services="application-gateway" documentationCenter="na" authors="georgewallace"